tanawitpat/nextjs-incremental-static-regeneration/README.md

 A prove of concept project to test the [Next.js Incremental Static Regeneration](https://nextjs.org/blog/next-9-4#incremental-static-regeneration-beta) feature.

-We use [typicode/json-server](https://github.com/typicode/json-server) to mock a fake REST API.
+We use [typicode/json-server](https://github.com/typicode/json-server) to create a fake REST API.

 ## Set up